 However, recent research suggests that the attraction effect might only occur under very specific conditions.
 In particular, it had been shown that the effect is much more likely to manifest when an attribute-wise comparison strategy is employed in the choice process, as opposed to an alternative-wise strategy (Noguchi & Stewart, 2014).
 In addition, the attraction effect seems to be highly dependent on the exact presentation format of the numerical or perceptual choice options (e.g., Spektor, Kellen, & Hotaling, 2018; Cataldo & Cohen, 2019).
 Since stimuli presentation format fundamentally affects the underlying comparison strategy, a natural concern is then whether this hugely influential decision bias generalises to real-world choice situations, where attributes often cannot be easily visually represented and compared.”
 Further analyses: 1) The probability of choosing the decoy is low, perhaps too low in comparison to other studies.
 It is thus an open question whether the decoy was placed way too far from the target, rendering the manipulation ineffective.
 I recommended plotting the magnitude of the attraction effect against the probability of choosing the decoy (and perhaps the similarity of the two based on the ratings) in order to see if there is any regularity there.
 The possibility that the decoy was too inferior to generate a preference reversal should be discussed.
 The mixed effect model ran with similarity ratings shows a lack of effect, but I recommend showing this relationship also descriptively (there might be non-monotonic patterns).

 We thank the reviewer for pointing out this potential confound, we agree that it is important to demonstrate that there is no association between the strength of the attraction effect and the preference difference between the target and decoy option, given the work by Spektor et al. on the reverse attraction effect.
-To this end, we calculated the probability of choosing the target from a logistic regression with target-decoy rating difference and similarity rating as explanatory variables, and found no evidence for an association.
+Furthermore, it is important to allow for the possibility that this relationship could be non-linear.
+To this end, we calculated the probability of choosing the target from a logistic regression with target-decoy rating difference and similarity rating as explanatory variables.
+To allow for non-linearity, each potential level of difference was entered as a dummy variable.
+This analysis found no evidence for an association.

+For ease, we include the additional material from the text below.

 “The decoy was chosen very rarely, in less than 5% of trials.
 Previously, it had been shown that a decoy that is placed too far from the target can result in a reverse attraction effect (repulsion effect; Spektor et al., 2018).
 On a 1-7 preference rating scale, we allowed for a minimum distance of 3 and a maximum of 6 between the target and decoy.
 While we have not find any evidence that the target-decoy rating difference influenced the strength of the attraction effect (see Model 2 in Table 1), a non-linear association between target-decoy preference and the attraction effect might still exist.
 To examine this possibility whilst controlling for the perceived similarity of the target-decoy pair, we ran a logistic regression model to predict the probability of choosing the target, with target-decoy rating difference and their perceived similarity as explanatory variables.
 To test for a potential non-monotonic relationship, we estimated a separate coefficient for each level of the explanatory variables.
 Figure A1 in the Appendix shows the predicted probabilities from this analysis for each combination of target-decoy rating difference and similarity.
 We found no evidence for the hypothesis that the strength of the attraction effect varies by target-decoy rating difference and similarity rating.”